huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Always be aware of how you are using the word, and be impeccable with your word.
 Avoid using the word to speak against yourself or to gossip about others.
 Remember: The most powerful word is the one you use to talk to yourself.

-Don't lie.
+Don’t lie.
 Be honest and authentic, especially with yourself.
 Speak with integrity.
 Say only what you mean.

 Know who you are.
 Love yourself.
 Value yourself.
 Forgive yourself.
 Make time for yourself.

-Don't take anything personally.
+Don’t take anything personally.
 Never let any words hurt you.
-Don't care what other people might think of you.
+Don’t care what other people might think of you.
 If you try to please everyone—you will please no one.

 Think deeply.
 Think in a different time frame, horizon, scale, and dimension.